couchbase/couchbase-jvm-clients/README.md

  - 1 node, no replica
  - 2 nodes, 1 replica
  - 2 nodes, 2 replicas

+Also to have maximum service coverage use a cluster which has all services enabled (can be MDS setup).

 ### Building Documentation
 Documentation will be built automatically by the `mvn install` command above.